 In June 2011, the FASB issued ASU 2011-05, "Comprehensive Income (Topic 220): Presentation of Comprehensive Income," which amends current comprehensive income guidance.
 This accounting update eliminates the option to present the components of other comprehensive income as part of the statement of shareholders' equity.
 Instead, the Company must report comprehensive income in either a single continuous statement of comprehensive income which contains two sections, net income and other comprehensive income, or in two separate but consecutive statements.
-However, ASU 2011-12, "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05" has deferred the specific requirement within ASU 2011-05 to present on the face of the financial statements items that are reclassified from accumulated other comprehensive income to net income separately with their respective components of net income and other comprehensive income.
-ASU 2011-12 still requires companies to report reclassifications out of accumulated other comprehensive income consistent with the presentation requirements in effect before ASU 2011-05.
-The Company adopted the guidance of ASU 2011-05 and 2011-12 in the first quarter of 2012.
+However, ASU 2011-12, "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05" has deferred the specific requirement within ASU 2011-05 to present on the face of the financial statements items that are reclassified from accumulated other comprehensive income to net income separately with their respective components of net income and other comprehensive income to net income separately with their respective components of net income and other comprehensive income of ASU 2011-12 still requires companies to report reclassifications out of accumulated other comprehensive income ASU 2011-12 in the first quarter of 2012.
 These provisions required a change in the format of presentation only and did not have any effect on the Company's consolidated financial statements.